 Hotels can vary from €70 per night to €1000 for a suite.
 Self-catering apartments can be had from about €100 per night.
 A set menu averages €10, crepes €3–4.

 There are some great family-friendly hotels for a variety of budgets, but apart-hotels give you space and self-catering facilities combined with certain hotel facilities.
 Our partner The Apartment Service has flats in various locations, costing in the £100-£450 per night range.
-Alternatively, you can save yourself a fortune on central accommodation by staying in a campsite just outside Paris.

 Two themeparks in one and within easy reach of Paris and London.

 The UK's biggest family holiday site.
 We offer exciting, hand-picked family holidays and breaks to family friendly places in the UK and abroad.